 Since the first trimester is a crucial time for the development of your baby, no dental procedures are carried out during this time.
-In case you have a serious tooth condition, the best course of action during this time is to protect you from infection without administering any drugs.
+In case you have a serious tooth condition, the best course of action is to take home remedies and avoid drugs.

 2. Second Trimester

-The second trimester is considered the safest time to opt for a tooth extraction as most of your baby’s organs are developed well by this time.
-However, it is advised that you put off any advanced procedures.
+The second trimester is considered the safest time to opt for a tooth extraction as most of your baby’s organs would have developed by this time.
+However, you should put off any advanced procedures.

-• If you experience a syncope (temporary or partial loss of consciousness), your dentist will turn you onto your left to alleviate pressure.
+If you experience a syncope (temporary or partial loss of consciousness), your dentist will turn you onto your left to alleviate the pressure.

 3. Third Trimester

-Since you will find it hard to sit in a single position for a long time during the third trimester, any dental procedures are not recommended.
-Stress caused due to pain can also lead to premature birth.
+Since you may find it hard to sit in a stationary position for a long time, dental procedures are not recommended.
+Stress due to pain can also lead to premature childbirth.

-If you are experiencing intense pain which makes tooth extraction inevitable, then the first month of the third trimester is usually considered safer.
-Otherwise, it is better to wait until after your baby is born.
+If you experience intense pain that makes a tooth extraction inevitable, the first month of the third trimester is usually considered safe.
+Otherwise, it’s better to wait until after delivery.

-Here are some safety precautions that should be taken in case you are going through a tooth extraction during pregnancy.
+Here are some safety precautions that should be taken if you opt for a tooth extraction during pregnancy:

-Since X-rays and anaesthesia are required during the process, certain precautions need to be taken to avoid adverse effects on the fetus:
+Since X-rays and anesthesia are administered, certain precautions need to be taken to avoid adverse effects on the foetus.

-• A local anaesthesia like Novocaine or Lidocaine should be used in pregnant women.
+- Local anesthesia like Novocaine or Lidocaine should be used on pregnant women.
 These are category B drugs that get filtered out of the placenta before reaching the fetus.

-Any medication given after the procedure should be harmless to both you and the baby:
+Any medication given after the procedure should be safe for both you and your baby.

 Gum problems during pregnancy can also lead to the aggravation of the pain caused due to the wisdom tooth.
 Infection, plaque build-up, or abnormal growth may worsen this pain.
 In such cases, the wisdom tooth extraction follows the same precautions as normal tooth extraction.

-Although pregnancy can increase sensitivity in the gums and lead to gingivitis due to excess release of progesterone hormones, you do not have to be worried about tooth loss.
+Although pregnancy can increase sensitivity in the gums and lead to gingivitis, you don’t have to worry about tooth loss.

-It is better to follow proper dental hygiene and exercise precautions in order to rule out the need for such dental procedures during pregnancy altogether.
-Here are some things you could do to prevent them.
+Following proper dental hygiene and exercising precautions can rule out the need for dental procedures during pregnancy altogether.
+Here are some things you could do to prevent them:

-• Reduce the intake of sweet food items to prevent swelling and inflammation of the gums.
+- Reduce the intake of sweet foods to prevent swelling and inflammation of the gums.

-• Use toothpaste that contains fluoride and floss every day.
-Avoid using any mouthwash that contains alcohol in it.
+- Use toothpaste that contains fluoride and floss every day.
+Avoid using a mouthwash that contains alcohol.

-• Do not get any dental grafting done during pregnancy as it could aggravate gum bleeding.
+- Dental grafting during pregnancy can aggravate gum bleeding.
 Also, it is recommended that you avoid dental bling.

-• Smoking is also one of the common causes of periodontal problems.
-Stop smoking during pregnancy.
+- Smoking is also one of the common causes of periodontal problems.

-Dental care is important throughout your life and more so during pregnancy as hormones make you susceptible to many more oral problems.
-Always ensure that you maintain proper dental hygiene to prevent getting into a situation where you may need emergency procedures during pregnancy.
-Visit a dentist regularly to track your dental health.
+Dental care is important throughout life and, more so, during pregnancy.
+Ensure you maintain proper dental hygiene and visit a dentist regularly to track your dental health.

 Also Read: Appendicitis in Pregnancy